 1 PM: Bartholomew Park

-Still somewhat off the radar of most Sonoma travel guides, Bartholomew Park (or Bart Park as Sonomans call it) offers a refreshingly different, make-your-own-adventure type of experience.
-Part winery, part land trust and park, the property offers both grassy lawns and a vineyard hillside ideal for picnics, large groups and all-day lingering, as well as a two-mile hike surrounding the property filled with towering redwoods, lush fern groves, a few steep stretches to kick up the heartbeat and a tasting room at the finish line.
+Still, somewhat off the radar of most Sonoma travel guides, Bartholomew Park (or Bart Park as Sonomans call it) offers a refreshingly different, make-your-own-adventure type of experience.
+Part winery, part land trust, and park, the property offers both grassy lawns and a vineyard hillside ideal for picnics, large groups, and all-day lingering, as well as a two-mile hike surrounding the property filled with towering redwoods, lush fern groves, a few steep stretches to kick up the heartbeat and a tasting room at the finish line.

 6 PM: Tasca Tasca

-garden, land and sea, you’ll find authentic fare like Caldo Verde, Boquerones and Bacalhau, alongside inventive regionally inspired offerings like Portuguese Mac’n’Cheese (with Linquica) and Dungeness crab empanadas.
-Open until midnight, Tasca Tasca is also great for a nightcap.
+Wine country is chockfull of Cal-Med cuisine, so a welcome alternative is this Portuguese Tapas bar and restaurant just off the plaza has an old-world vibe and wide appeal.
+Featuring an extensive menu of shared plates from garden, land, and sea, you’ll find authentic fare like Caldo Verde, boquerones, and bacalhau, alongside inventive regionally inspired offerings like Portuguese mac’n’cheese (with Linguica) and Dungeness crab empanadas.
+Open until midnight, Tasca Tasca is also great for a wine country nightcap.
 Porto anyone?

-10AM: Fremont Diner
+10 AM: Fremont Diner

-The secret’s out on Fremont Diner so don’t be a rookie and show up at noon.
-If you do, expect to wait at least an hour, which isn’t so bad given their new mobile bar out back filled with coffee, beer and wine.
-Specializing in seasonal country fare, this roadside diner has fried chicken, biscuits, shakes and daily pies.
+The secret’s out on Sonoma's Fremont Diner so don’t be a rookie and show up at noon.
+If you do, expect to wait at least an hour, which isn’t so bad given their new mobile bar out backfilled with coffee, beer, and wine.
+Specializing in seasonal country fare, this roadside diner has fried chicken, biscuits, shakes, and daily pies.

-1PM The Donum Estate
+1 PM The Donum Estate

-Tucked into a little corner of the Carneros growing region sits The Donum Estate.
+Tucked into a little corner of Sonoma's Carneros growing region sits The Donum Estate.
 This Pinot house produces some of the most extraordinary Burgundian style wines in Sonoma County, exploring the elegant grape through both estate fruit and neighboring regions like Anderson Valley and the Russian River.

-3PM: Cornerstone Sonoma
+3 PM: Cornerstone Sonoma

-Like a microcosm of Sonoma, this wine country marketplace on the south side of town is home to an eclectic mix of shopping, food, antiques, tasting rooms and gardens.
+As a microcosm of Sonoma, this wine country marketplace on the south side of town is home to an eclectic mix of shopping, food, antiques, tasting rooms, and gardens.
 Shop globally inspired designer goods at Nomad Chic and gifts for the Francophile in your life at Chateau Sonoma before wandering the spectacular maze of landscape installations.

 5:30 PM: Glen Ellen Star

 Or share a few and save room for one of their chewy, perfectly blistered pizzas and main courses like Brick Chicken or Lamb Ragu.
 Given that the Star is generally bustling seven nights a week with locals and travelers alike, be sure to make a reservation or go right at 5:30 pm to try your luck at the bar (the best seats in the house) and watch the chefs work their magic.

-Photography by Emma K. Morris
+Photo Credit: All photos by Emma K. Morris